Khadison/odin-landing-page/README.md

 ## Despcription

-Creating a web page using the flexbox CSS layout
+Created a web page using the flexbox CSS layout.